huangkent/Space-Bench---a-spatial-database-benchmark-based-on-TPC-H/README.md

 4) a set of spatial queries for database performance test The data generator suite is included in this repository as a zipped file, while the other components are provided in the doc of Thesis Boday.

 The thesis describes the entire benchmark.
+It contains its abstract, contents and body.